Amitbalter/CATAM/README.md

-These are projects completed as part of my Mathematics degree
+These are projects completed during the second and third years of my Mathematics degree